-Special thanks for the ILN 9th Conference donors and partners: Atlas Network, Acton Institute, Association for Liberal Thinking and Mardin Artuklu University.
+Special thanks for the ILN 9th Conference donors and partners: Network for a Free Society, Atlas Network, Acton Institute, Association for Liberal Thinking and Mardin Artuklu University.

 After 3 years of virtual activities and online conferences, the ILN 9th International Conference was held on October 27th and 28th 2022 in Mardin, Türkiye, in partnership with Mardin Artuklu University.